Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 Option 1 – Training is the best solution: Training might be the best solution when performance is an unsolved issue.
 Training might be necessary when there is:

-• Inadequate knowledge or skill deficiency
+• An inadequate knowledge or skill deficiency

 • A customer requirement for new products or services

-• Lack of motivation for new employees
+• A lack of motivation for new employees

 Option 2 – Training is not the best solution: Training is not the best solution when the performance issue is a result of:

-• Recruitment, selection or compensation problems
+• Recruitment, selection, or compensation problems

 • Rules and regulations issues